-Rule 9.2Matter Heard by Judge to Whom Allotted
+Rule 9.2 Matter Heard by Judge to Whom Allotted

 Except as allowed by La.
 Code Civ.
 Proc. art.
 253.3, all contested matters shall be heard by the judge to whom the matter was allotted.
-If all parties and the court receiving the matter consent, a judge other than the one allotted the action may hear the matter.
 The judge to whom the action has been allotted may designate the order-signing judge or any other judge to sign such orders and set such hearings, and in his or her absence, to hear such matters where necessary to comply with law, or when deemed to be an emergency, in accordance with La.
 Code Civ.
-Proc. art.
-253.3.
-Adopted April 1, 2002, effective April 1, 2002.
+Proc. arts.
+253.2 and 253.3.